VKD27/mobile_smart_watch/README.md

 samples, guidance on mobile development, and a full API reference.

 ## Flutter Plugin Implementation Steps
-Steps to be followed for flutter android implementaion.
+Steps to be followed for flutter android implementation.

 1. Make sure your flutter android application minSdkVersion is > = 18.
 2. Make sure the below permissions are added in the android manifest.xml file.